Complete the online form, without any obligation, to get a price for your vehicle. Click this link.

 Yes.
 Car insurance is a requirement.
 The minimum cover is third party.
-Failure to have insurance will result in a financial penalty that can run into thousands of euros.
-You are also personally liable for damages caused to other persons and vehicles if driving uninsured.
-If you are stopped by the police without insurance you will be fined and your vehicle immobilized.
+Failure to have insurance could result in a financial penalty.
+You are also personally liable for damages caused to other people and vehicles if driving uninsured.
+If you are stopped by the police without insurance you will recieve fine and they will impound your vehicle.

 You have to buy at least third party insurance in Spain.
 After that it is like most things.
 The more features and cover you want then the more you pay.
 If you have a newer car you might want to consider a fully comprehensive policy whilst if the vehicle is older perhaps you would be content with third party fire and theft.

 People with newer vehicles tend to opt for a fully comprehensive policy.
 Alternatively, if your vehicle is older you might want to take out third party fire and theft.
-If you have an older car you need to weigh up the premium costs in relation to how much an insurance company will compensate you in the event your vehicle is written off.
+If you have an older car you need to weigh up the premium costs in relation to how much an insurance company is likely to compensate you in the event your vehicle is written off.

 Yes, many insurers will take into account your no-claims bonus from outside of Spain if it comes from an EU country.
 Other countries may also be accepted.